 Joint Pretrial Statement

-(2) The uncontested facts deemed material;
+(2) The uncontested material facts;

 (b) Draft.
-Unless otherwise agreed by the parties, counsel for plaintiff or movant will provide a draft of the joint pretrial statement to the other parties no later than one week prior to the deadline for filing the joint pretrial statement.
-All other parties shall provide input to the drafting party at least one full business day in advance of the deadline for the joint pretrial statement.
-If the plaintiff or movant is appearing pro per and another party is represented by counsel, counsel shall timely prepare and distribute the first draft of the joint pretrial statement.
+Unless otherwise agreed by the parties, counsel for plaintiff or movant will prepare and send to opposing parties the initial draft of the joint pretrial statement no later than fourteen (14) days before the filing deadline.
+All other parties must provide input to the drafting party within seven (7) business days of the receipt of the draft joint pretrial statement.
+If a party is appearing pro se, counsel representing any other party must timely prepare and distribute the first draft of the joint pretrial statement.

 |Back to Local Rules list||Previous • Next|